ulassakin/Cardputer-Notes-App/README.md

 5. In *View Notes*:
    - Use arrow keys to scroll.
    - Press `Enter` to edit a selected note.
-   - Press `delete` to delete an existing note.
+   - Press `delete` to remove an existing note.

 ---